Chief Adam Klimczak

 - Digital printer to print photos from video tape.

 The La Porte Police Department currently has

-five officers certified to patrol on bicycles.
+a number of officers certified to patrol on bicycles.
 The Bike

 Patrol is deployed into specific areas in the City of La Porte

 that are considered high crime areas or areas with a high

 incidence of drug activity.
 The Bike Patrol is also used

 to patrol during the Fourth of July Parade, the Sunflower